-- 1. The hearing will be conducted in a respectful manner that promotes fairness and accurate fact-finding.
+- The hearing will be conducted in a respectful manner that promotes fairness and accurate factfinding.
 The parties and witnesses will address only the hearing officer, and not each other.
-Only the hearing officer may question witnesses and parties. - Courtroom rules of evidence and procedure will not apply.
-The hearing officer will

-Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework generally consider all evidence they determine to be relevant and reliable.
+Only the hearing officer may question witnesses and parties. - 2.
+Courtroom rules of evidence and procedure will not apply.
+The hearing officer will generally consider all evidence they determine to be relevant and reliable.
 The hearing officer may determine and weigh the relevance of any witness testimony or other evidence to the findings.
-The hearing officer will also follow the evidentiary principles in Appendix E. Throughout the hearing, the hearing officer will:

-- a.
-Exclude evidence including witness testimony that is, for example, irrelevant in light of the policy violation(s) charged, or relevant only to issues not in dispute, or unduly repetitive, - b.
+The hearing officer will also follow the evidentiary principles in Section IV.C.3.
+Throughout the hearing, the hearing officer will: - a.
+Exclude evidence including witness testimony that is, for example, irrelevant in light of the policy violation(s) charged, or relevant only to issues not in dispute, or unduly repetitive, and implement the evidentiary principles and procedural requirements in Section IV.C.3, - b.
 Decide any procedural issues for the hearing, and/or - c.
 Make any other determinations necessary to promote an orderly, productive, and fair hearing. - 3.
 All witnesses other than the parties will attend the hearing only for their own testimony. - 4.
-The OEOD investigation file (report and exhibits) will be entered as evidence at the hearing.
+The investigation file will be entered as evidence at the hearing.
 The hearing officer generally will rely on any finding in the report that is not disputed. - 5.
 In cases where the credibility of a witness is not central to the determination of a particular disputed issue and the witness does not appear at the hearing, the hearing officer may determine what weight to give to their statements from the investigation report. - 6.
-The hearing officer will not draw adverse inferences from a party's decision to not participate in the hearing, or to remain silent during the hearing.
+The Hearing Officer will not draw adverse inferences from a party's decision to not participate in the hearing, or to remain silent during the hearing.
 However, they may consider a party's selective participation -- such as choosing to answer some but not all questions posed, or choosing to provide a statement only after reviewing the other evidence gathered in the investigation when assessing credibility.
-See Section III.F of Appendix E. - 7.
+See Section III.F. - 7.
 The hearing officer will implement measures they deem appropriate to protect the well-being of parties and witnesses.
-For example, the hearing officer will allow separation of the parties, breaks, and the participation of advisors and/or support persons in accordance with these procedures. - 8.
-The hearing officer will allow the parties and/or witnesses to be visually or physically separated during the hearing.
-This may include, but is not limited to, the use of a physical partition, a separate physical location, videoconference and/or any other appropriate technology.
-To assess credibility, the hearing officer must have sufficient access to the Complainant, Respondent, and any witnesses presenting information; if the hearing officer is sighted, then the hearing officer must be able to see the parties and witnesses. - 9.
-The parties will have the opportunity to present the evidence they submitted, subject to any exclusions determined by the hearing officer.
-Generally, the parties may not introduce evidence, including witness testimony, at the hearing that they did not identify during the pre-hearing process.
-However, the hearing officer has discretion to accept or exclude additional evidence presented at the hearing.
+For example, the hearing officer will allow separation of the parties, breaks, and the participation of support persons in accordance with these procedures.